-This simple summer fruit salad recipe features strawberries, peaches and blueberries with a little balsamic vinegar and basil.
-It’s a delicious, healthy side dish or dessert (for dessert, you can serve it as is or add some whipped cream to make it more decadent).
+This simple fruit salad recipe is fresh and healthy!
+It features strawberries, peaches and blueberries with a little balsamic vinegar and basil.
+It’s a delicious side dish or dessert (for dessert, you can serve it as is or add some whipped cream to make it more decadent).
 Recipe yields 6 side servings.

 - 1 pound strawberries, hulled and thinly sliced

 - 3 medium peaches, thinly sliced (I peeled mine, but if you don’t mind the skin, you can leave it on)

 - 1 heaping tablespoon fresh, chopped basil or mint